About This Park

 Dining

-Twin Falls Restaurant is open year-round for breakfast, lunch, and dinner.
+Twin Falls Restaurant is open year-round for breakfast, lunch and dinner.
 Dessert and children’s menu options and boxed lunches for golfers are available.

 Breakfast Menu